Burn Service Assessment

 Supporting national strategy development.

 In February 2019, Interburns evaluated regional burn services in Iraq for MSF Suisse working in West Mosul and Sinjar Province.
-The harsh winter climate, combined with poor infrastructure, irregular power supplies, displaced people and ongoing insecurity issues all contributed to a significant number of burn injuries being seen on a regular basis.
+The harsh winter climate, combined with poor infrastructure, irregular power supplies, displaced people and ongoing insecurity issues contributed to a significant number of burn injuries being seen on a regular basis.

-In 2018 and 2019 Interburns was invited through Resurge (Africa) to assess burn services in Sierra Leone following major damage to the health system from a lengthy civil war and the Ebola outbreak.
+In 2018 and 2019 Interburns was invited through Resurge (Africa) to assess burn services in Sierra Leone following damage to the health system from a lengthy civil war and the Ebola outbreak.
 The team provided a detailed framework for capacity building in basic, intermediate and advanced level burn services, as well as prevention, acute care, reconstruction and rehabilitation.

 Example: Sierra Leone →